GoogleCloudPlatform/core-solution-services/INSTALL.md

 export API_BASE_URL=https://${DOMAIN_NAME}
 export APP_BASE_PATH="/streamlit"
 ```

+### Option 1: Deploy GENIE microservices to the GKE cluster

 If you are installing GENIE you can deploy a subset of the microservices used by GENIE.
 Depending on your use case for GENIE you may not need the tools service (only needed if you are using agents that use tools).